Incident Response Playbook : guide 72 heures pour réponse à breach

 sort | grep -E "Failed|Accepted|GET|POST" > timeline.txt

-# Windows: PowerShell event log extraction
+# Windows: extraction Event Logs

 Get-EventLog -LogName Security -After (Get-Date).AddDays(-7) | \